Repetitive Strain Injury Claims

 It commonly affects people with a job that involves continuous repetitive movement, such as supermarket checkout workers, assembly line operatives and office workers.

-If your employer has failed to implement the appropriate precautions to prevent you developing RSI in the workplace, you may be entitled to make a claim.
+If your employer has failed to implement the appropriate precautions to prevent you developing RSI in the workplace, you may be entitled to make a repetitive strain injury claim.

 Find out if you’re eligible to make a No win, No fee industrial disease claim by calling us on 0344 854 7000.
 Or submit your details below and we’ll call you back for a free, initial no-obligation assessment of your case.